jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 - Rename 'Your' and 'My' to ccc and gcc naming
 - Also rename the identifiers in the first layer to ccc
-    - \> That will make a lot of code look crappy, because then members such as RelatedItems will always be called cccRelatedItems.
+    - \> That might make a lot of code look crappy, because then members such as RelatedItems might always be called cccRelatedItems.
     What you should do is not apply that naming for the items, only for the structure

 JJ